COVID-19 Pandemic and Economic Crisis: The Nigerian Experience and Structural Causes

 29 Pages Posted: 3 Apr 2020 Last revised: 28 Sep 2020

 Date Written: April 2, 2020

-We are in the midst of the worst recession since the global financial crisis.
-The economic downturn in Nigeria was triggered by a combination of declining oil price and spillovers from the COVID-19 outbreak, which not only led to a fall in the demand for oil products but also stopped economic activities from taking place when social distancing policies were enforced.
-The government responded to the crisis by providing financial assistance to businesses, not to households, that were affected by the outbreak.
+This paper analyses the COVID-19 situation in Nigeria, its effect on the economy and the structural causes that worsen the coronavirus (COVID-19) crisis.
+The findings reveal that the economic downturn in Nigeria was triggered by a combination of declining oil price and spillovers from the COVID-19 outbreak, which not only led to a fall in the demand for oil products but also stopped economic activities from taking place when social distancing policies were enforced.
+The government responded to the crisis by providing financial assistance to businesses and a small number of households that were affected by the coronavirus (COVID-19) outbreak.
 The monetary authority adopted accommodative monetary policies and offered a targeted 3.5trillion loan support to some sectors.
 These efforts should have prevented the economic crisis from occurring but it didn’t.
-Economic agents refused to engage in economic activities for fear of contracting the COVID-19 disease that was spreading very fast at the time.
-In this paper, I analyse the COVID-19 spillovers to Nigeria and the structural weaknesses in Nigeria’s infrastructure that helped bring on the current economic crisis and discuss prospects for reform.
+Economic agents could not freely engage in economic activities for fear of contracting the Covid-19 disease that was spreading very fast at the time.

 Keywords: Nigeria, COVID-19, Coronavirus, SARS-CoV-2, outbreak, pandemic, financial crisis, global recession, public health, spillovers, monetary policy, fiscal policy, liquidity provision, central bank

 JEL Classification: G21, G28, I11, I18